-NOTE: When a platform exports a clock sourced by a processing_system7 FCLK_CLK port, you must modify the standard PetaLinux-generated device tree to enable it at boot time, in order to support hardware debugging with the Vivado Internal Logic Analyzer IP core.
-Modify the device tree for your platform to enable your clocks as follows.
+NOTE: When a platform exports a clock sourced by a processing_system7 FCLK_CLK port, you must modify the standard PetaLinux-generated device tree to enable the clock at boot time, in order to support hardware debugging with the Vivado Internal Logic Analyzer IP core.
+Use the following command to modify the device tree for your platform to enable the clocks.